cschubrt/docker-reactjs-setup/README.md

-# Docker React.js Sample Project
+# docker-reactjs-setup

-This project demonstrates how to effectively containerize a modern React.js application using Docker for both **development** and **production** workflows.
+This project demonstrates how to effectively containerize a modern React.js application.